-Jamie Canapini, City Solicitor, introduced an electronic presentation, for information only, regarding an overview of the Public Hearing process and the mandate of the Hearing Committee.
+Introduction to Jamie Canapini, City Solicitor, introduced an electronic presentation, for information only, regarding an overview of the Public Hearing process and the Hearing Committee.

 PUBLIC HEARINGS

 APPEAL OF TREE REMOVAL REQUEST DECISION - 1501 REDFERN STREET

 The Hearing Committee meeting was adjourned and the Public Hearing was opened to deal with the following application.